picrust/picrust/doc/source/tutorials/metagenome_prediction.rst

 Introduction
 ------------
-This tutorial explains the final steps in the **PI-CRUST** pipeline that takes in a users OTU table and produces metagenome predictions.
+This tutorial explains the final steps in the **PICRUST** pipeline that takes in a users OTU table and produces metagenome predictions.

 These commands would be done after the steps outlined in the `PICRUST Genome Prediction Tutorial <./genome_prediction.html>`_.